chebfun/chebsite/docs/functions/chebfun2/contour.md

 ---
-title: """contour"""
+title: "contour"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """contour"""
+function_name: "contour"
-snippet: """contour plot of a CHEBFUN2."""
+snippet: "contour plot of a CHEBFUN2."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- CONTOUR  contour plot of a CHEBFUN2.
+<pre class="help-text"> CONTOUR  contour plot of a CHEBFUN2.
     CONTOUR(F) is a contour plot of F treating the values of F as heights above a plane.
 A contour plot are the level curves of F for some values V. The values V are chosen automatically.